moonpiedumplings/moonpiedumplings.github.io/blog/learn-linux/index.md

 My browser bookmarks bar is massive.
 I basically bookworm anything interesting I come across, and now I have a lot of resources accumulated, and I think it's worth it to write them down, although formatting is still a work in progress.

-When not otherwise stated, the resoruce is related to Linux administration.
+When not otherwise stated, the resource is related to Linux administration.

 # Linux/Terminal Basics